IGlautier/server/security/Landscape-analysis/Real World Attacks.md

 **Vulnerabilities:**

-* Hue lighting system was intentionally designed to grant access to any device connected to a user's home network.
+1. The Hue, by design, is based on open APIs and the trust of local devices.
-<br> - Company designers went about doing this by using security tokens that are generated without requiring a user to press a special authentication button on the wireless bridge of the system.
+<br> Hue lighting system was intentionally designed to grant access to any device connected to a user's home network.
+Company designers went about doing this by using security tokens that are generated without requiring a user to press a special authentication button on the wireless bridge of the system.

-* The Philips wireless controller uses a weak authentication system to receive commands from trusted smartphones and computers.
-It consists of a security token containing the device's unique media access control identifier that has been cryptographically hashed using the MD5 hash algorithm.
+2. The Philips wireless controller uses a weak authentication system to receive commands from trusted smartphones and computers. <br>It consists of a security token containing the device's unique media access control identifier that has been cryptographically hashed using the MD5 hash algorithm.
 These hardware addresses are trivial to detect by anyone on the same network or often by people within radio range of a device, making them unsuitable for authentication.

 **Exploit**